 Oxfam Ireland is a registered charity in Ireland (ROI company number 284292, Charity number CHY 5988) and Northern Ireland (NI company number 33800, Charity number CHY XN89651) with headquarters in Dublin and Belfast.
 We are registered with the Charities Regulatory Authority in Ireland (Registered Charity Number 20009946) and with the Charity Commission for Northern Ireland (Registered Charity Number NIC100848).
 Here are our articles of association for the Republic of Ireland and Northern Ireland.

 As a not-for-profit, charitable status company, Oxfam Ireland is governed by a maximum of 11 unpaid trustees, known as Council or Board members.
 Since 2012, members are appointed for a maximum of two three-year terms through open competition.
-Longer-serving members may serve a maximum of two three-year terms in that role.
+Board members appointed as Chair can serve for a maximum of two three-year terms in that role.
 These trustees participate in special committees set up by management to make guide decisions on strategic planning, employee pensions and organisational assessments.
 A Finance, Audit and Risk Committee oversees our financial health.

 For every paid staff member, Oxfam Ireland has the support of approximately 10 volunteers.
 We could not carry out our work without this key support from people all over the country and we value it greatly.